 Graduate Schools and other specialist support and wellbeing services around the University can help support you through a range of situations.
-Information about these services can be found on the Specialist support services page of the SES website.
-If you encounter unforeseen difficulties during your study you may wish to apply for a period of authorised absence, suspension or extension of study .
+Information about these services can be found on the Support and wellbeing page of the For Students website.
+If you encounter unforeseen difficulties during your study you may wish to apply for a period of authorised absence, suspension or extension of study.
 The Taking time out from your research page on the For Students website has more information and guidance on these options.
 The Director of Postgraduate Research Studies and Graduate School can advise on what action may be needed and co-ordinate with other services to ensure the correct support is put in place (including support from Disability Services and Student Counselling and Wellbeing).

 - academic progress

 - University regulations